Review Management: The Ultimate Business Owner’s Guide

 “I booked with this hotel even if it’s a bit expensive because I thought it would be worth the extra hundred dollars.
 But when I got there, the room wasn’t cleaned properly and I had to request another room.
 Wasn’t able to relax at the end of my long trip even if I booked everything months in advance.
 So disappointed.” -John

 You’ll have to apologize, address the issue, and make amends.
-Do it quickly and politely; they may or may not change their minds, but it is one last opportunity to earn back their trust.
+Do it quickly and politely; they may or may not change their minds, but it is one place to earn back their trust.
 Don’t shift blame, but be honest about the circumstances surrounding the mistake.
 Be concise and lay down the concrete actions you’ve taken to correct the problem.

 Offer something, even if it’s just a phone call or meeting to talk it over.
 Go above and beyond for these customers, and you might turn that negative review into positive sentiment.